1978 St. Louis Cardinals season: Regular season

-In late April, the Cardinals fired manager Vern Rapp, who had started at 7-11.
-He was briefly replaced by coach Jack Krol for two games (1-1) before giving the job on a permanent basis to their former MVP third-baseman Ken Boyer, who went 61-81 the rest of the way.
+In late April, the Cardinals fired manager Vern Rapp, who had started at 7–11.
+He was briefly replaced by coach Jack Krol for two games (1-1) before giving the job on a permanent basis to their former MVP third-baseman Ken Boyer, who went 61–81 the rest of the way.

 On June 16, Tom Seaver of the Cincinnati Reds made history by pitching a no-hitter against the Cardinals.
 It would be the only no-hitter of his career.

 First baseman Keith Hernandez won a Gold Glove.

+This remains to date the only 162-game season in which the Cardinals failed to win at least 70 games.